-A new type of benefit, for working age people only, called Universal Credit, will be brought in.
+A new type of benefit, for working age people only, called Universal Credit, is coming in February 2015.
 It will bring together the main out of work benefits:

 It will be paid once a month into your bank account, in the same way as a salary.

 You will no longer be paid housing benefit and you will need to arrange to pay your rent yourself.
-You will need to ensure all your financial commitments are met.
-Paying your rent is a priority payment because if you do not pay it, ultimately you could lose your home.
+You will need to make sure you can pay all your bills.
+Paying your rent is a priority payment because if you do not pay it, and get into arrears, you could lose your home.